cta-observatory/magic-cta-pipe/README.md

 A brief description:
 1. `CrabNebula.yaml`: an example of the configuration file, used by all the scripts.
 2. `hillas_preprocessing.py`: compute the hillas parameters.
 Loops over MCs and real data.
+This script uses the tailcuts cleaning.
+3. `hillas_preprocessing_MAGICCleaning.py`: compute the hillas parameters.
+Loops over MCs and real data.
+This script used the MAGIC cleaning implemented in MARS.
 3. `train_energy_rf.py`: trains the energy RF.
 4. `train_direction_rf.py`: trains the direction "disp" RF.
 5. `train_classifier_rf.py`: trains the event classification RF.